slatedocs/slate/source/includes/gcp/_networks.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/networks/:id</code>

-Retrieve information about a network
+Retrieve information about a network.

 Attributes | &nbsp;
 ---------- | -----